-Alastair Sim: The Actor, His Life, and Some Popular Films
+Alastair Sim: A Biography of the Actor and Some Popular Films

 A Memorable Actor